raceintospace/raceintospace/doc/manual/manual.md

 ## SPACE HARDWARE

-Each side has a variety of space equipment that can be developed.
-Some may seem fairly obvious, but others may need some explanation.
+Each side has a variety of equipment that can be developed.
+Some may seem fairly obvious, but others could use some explanation.

 ### Explorer / Sputnik